Demographics of Oaxaca

+Indigenous Groups

 The largest indigenous group in the state are the Zapotecs at about 350,000 people or about 31% of the total indigenous population.
 The Zapotec have an extremely long history in the Central Valleys region and unlike other indigenous groups, do not have a migration story.
 For them, they have always been here.
 Zapotecs have always called themselves Be'ena'a, which means The People Of The Clouds.
 Zapotec territory extends in and around the Central Valleys region of the state, around the capital city of Oaxaca.
 The Zapotec language has historically been and is still the most widely spoken in the state, with four dialects that correspond to the four subdivisions of these people: Central Valleys and Isthmus, the Sierra de Ixtlan, Villa Alta and Coapan.
 Zapotec communities can be found in 67 municipalities.
 The various Zapotec dialects account for 64 of the total 173 still surviving forms of Oto-Manguean.

 The second largest group are the Mixtecs at just over 240,000 people or 27% of the indigenous population.
 These people established themselves in the northwest of Oaxaca and far southern Puebla over 3,000 years ago, making them one of the oldest communities in the region.
 These same people put pressure on the Zapotec kingdoms until the Spanish conquered both peoples in the 16th century.
 Mixtec territory is divided into three sub regions.
 The Upper Mixteca covers 38 municipalities and is the most populated region.
 The Lower Mixteca includes 31 municipalities.
 The Coastal Mixtecs are a small group.
 Today, the Mixtecs call themselves Ñuu Savi, the people of the rain.
 The Mixtecan language family, as one of the largest and most diverse families in the Oto-Manguean group, includes three groups of languages: Mixtec, Cuicatec, and Trique.

 The Mazatecos number at about 165,000 or 15% of Oaxaca’s indigenous population. (perfil soc) These people occupy the northernmost area of the state, in the upper Sierra Madre Oriental mountains and the Papaloapan Basin.
 The Mazatecos call themselves Ha shuta enima, which means People of Custom.
 Some historians believe that the Mazatecos descend from the Nonoalca-Chichimecas, who migrated south from Tula early in the 12th century.
 While most live in Oaxaca, a significant number of Mazatecos also occupy Veracruz and Puebla.

 The Chinantecos account for about ten percent of Oaxaca’s indigenous people, numbering at about 104,000.
 They inhabit the Chinantla region of north central Oaxaca near the border of Veracruz.
 The Chinanteco language has as many as 14 different dialects and is part of the Oto-Manguean linguistic group.
 The Chinantecos presently inhabit an area in which archaeologists have located temples that were apparently used as ceremonial centers, and where prisoners were supposedly sacrificed during the most important celebrations of the year.
 Historians believe that those living in this region struggled to maintain their independence against sudden and numerous attacks by the Zapotecs, Mixtecs, Mixes and Aztecs.
 The latter, led by Moctezuma I, finally conquered the Chinantla region during the 15th century.